sowbug/TribeDuino/README.md

 Introduction
 ============

 TribeDuino is a proof of concept that uses an Arduino to read a [Korg Monotribe](http://www.korg.com/monotribe) firmware file in m4a audio format.
 It doesn't do anything with the data except calculate a checksum to prove that it read it correctly.
-The program works by connecting an [Arduino](http://www.arduino.cc/) to an MP3 player of some kind (I used an iPhone and a MacBook Pro) via an audio patch cable, and then playing the firmware audio file so that the Arduino can hear it.
+The program works by connecting an [Arduino](http://www.arduino.cc/) to an MP3 player of some kind via an audio patch cable, and then playing the firmware audio file so that the Arduino can hear it.

 Background
 ==========